Michael has a broad commercial practice in line with Chambers’ profile, with an emphasis on commercial, insolvency, property and construction matters.

 - Successfully obtaining strikeout of a claim on behalf of the defendant contractor under a JCT 2011 Minor Works Contract and associated warranty.

-- Drafting advice pursuant to the recoverability of liquidated damages arising from a JCT 2011 Design and Build Contract dispute.
+- Providing advice pursuant to the recoverability of liquidated damages arising from a JCT 2011 Design and Build Contract dispute.

 - Drafting pleadings on the joint instruction of an insurer and insured pursuant to a JCT 2011 Minor Works Contract in the context of a contractor’s design and installation of a lift in a high-value London residential property.